mangabe16/lexos/doc_src/docs/user_guide/rolling_windows.md

 4. **Calculation**: Compute averages, counts, or ratios based on your needs
 5. **Visualization**: Generate plots showing pattern frequencies across the document

-> **TIP:**
+!!! note "Tip"
-> For a detailed, step-by-step walkthrough—including code examples and explanations—see the accompanying tutorial Jupyter notebook.
+    For a detailed, step-by-step walkthrough—including code examples and explanations—see the accompanying tutorial Jupyter notebook.

 ## Quick Start Example